jesusvillota/Python_DSB_BdE/README.md

 └── README.md                      # This file
 ```

-#### Prerequisites

-No prior programming experience is required.
-All you need is a laptop with Python installed (instructions will be provided in the first session).

-#### Getting Started

-1. **Install Python**: Download and install the latest version of Python from [python.org](https://www.python.org/).
-2. **Set up your environment**: We recommend using [Anaconda](https://www.anaconda.com/products/distribution) or [Jupyter Notebook](https://jupyter.org/) for an interactive coding experience.
-3. **Download course materials**: All course materials, including lecture notes and exercises, will be provided via the CEMFI learning platform.

 #### Support

-If you have any questions or need help setting up your environment, please send me and [email](jesus.villota@cemfi.edu.es)
+If you have any questions or need help setting up your environment, please send me and [email](mailto:jesus.villota@cemfi.edu.es).